KonradIT/goprohero/README.md

  * GoPro HERO3 White, Silver and Black
  * GoPro HERO3+ Black and Silver
  * GoPro HERO4 Black and Silver
+* Control ALL the settings of GoPro camera
+* Live view of camera feed
 * Big buttons
 * No waiting time for connection
 * No crashes!